 Should I Go Gluten-Free?
 What Your DNA Can Tell You (2026)

-5 min read · Last reviewed: April 2026 · DecodeMyBio Editorial Team
+5 min read · Last reviewed: August 2026 · Vytautas Jazbutis

 If you are considering a gluten-free diet — because of bloating, fatigue, digestive issues, or just because someone suggested it — there is one question worth answering first: is celiac disease even genetically possible for you?

 Celiac disease requires specific genes (HLA-DQ2 or HLA-DQ8) as a prerequisite.
-If you lack both, celiac is essentially ruled out — with greater than 99% confidence.
-About 60% of the population gets this answer.
+Consumer DNA screening for these genes is informative, but it relies on tag SNPs rather than clinical HLA typing, so a negative result should not, by itself, be used to rule out celiac disease.
+About 60% of the population lacks both genes — a reassuring result, but one still worth mentioning to your doctor if you have symptoms.
 For the other 40% who carry the genes, it means celiac is possible but not certain — only 3% of carriers actually develop the disease.

 Why This Matters Before Going Gluten-Free